evollu/react-native-fcm/README.md

 ```

 #### Android notification doesn't vibrate/show head-up display etc
-All avaibale features are [here](https://firebase.google.com/docs/cloud-messaging/http-server-ref#notification-payload-support).
+All available features are [here](https://firebase.google.com/docs/cloud-messaging/http-server-ref#notification-payload-support).
 FCM may add more support in the future but there is no timeline.
-If you need these features now, send notification with `data` only and create notification locally is the only way
+If you need these features now, send notification with `data` only and creating notification locally is the only way

 #### Some features are missing
 Issues and pull requests are welcome.
 Let's make this thing better!